Is a bedroom coffee station the perfect morning alarm?!

 A sink will allow you to easily fill kettles and coffee machines and will enable you to quickly clean up.
 That said, you’re not trying to recreate a kitchen in your bedroom and so you need to be sensitive when adding such features.

 Is it worth installing a fridge?

-Again depending on the amount of space you’re able to commit, your budget and what features you deem necessary, a fridge can be worth it.
+Again depending on the amount of space you’re able to commit, your budget and what features you want as part of your bedroom coffee station, a fridge can be worth it.

 If you decide to build a cabinet or two to house a sink, fridge and storage shelves, then you’ll be restricted by the cabinet’s dimensions.
 However, you might be able to hide the fridge in the cabinet, creating a more seamless design.